 - How efficient is it to use SMA in a production environment?

-- What sort of automatic NMR processing is used? (i.e. peak picking, integration)
+- Is automatic NMR processing used? (i.e. peak picking, integration)

 - What exactly is the CCF factor?